geoschem/GCClassic/docs/source/gcclassic-user-guide/geoschem-config.rst

    .. option:: fastjx_input_dir

-      Specifies the path to the FAST_JX configuration files containing information about species cross sections and quantum yields.
+      Specifies the path to the legacy FAST_JX configuration files containing information about species cross sections and quantum yields.
+Note that FAST-JX is off by default and Cloud-J is used instead.
+You can use legacy FAST-JX instead of Cloud-J by configuring with -DFASTJX=y during build.

+   .. option:: cloudj_input_dir

+      Specifies the path to the Cloud-J configuration files containing information about species cross sections and quantum yields.

 .. option:: overhead_O3